holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/03_tron/lesson_plan.md

 - Show new blocks
     - OR block
     - touching wall block
+- Pair up
     - This is a puzzle to see if you can figure it out on your own
     - Start!
 - Reflection:
     - What is a game that this reminds you of?
     - What was easy?